For funding in 2022, we accept applications until 30 September 2021.

 Submission of your application

-We accept applications on a rolling basis.
+For funding in 2022, we accept applications until 30 September 2021.
 You need to find a BTU faculty member who supports your application.
 For further information about our faculties, please visit the BTU website: www.b-tu.de/en/university/faculties

 Please submit your full application in a single PDF file to researchschool(at)b-tu.de (Subject: Application BTU Flagship Fellowship)